MicrosoftDocs/power-platform/power-platform/alm/when-edit-customization-file.md

  **Editing FormXml**
  FormXml is used to define entity forms and dashboards.
 The form editor and dashboard designer in the application are the most commonly used tools for this purpose.
 Editing the customizations.xml file is an alternative method.
-For more information, see [Customize Entity Forms in Microsoft Dynamics 365](/powerapps/developer/model-driven-apps/customize-entity-forms)and [Create a Dashboard](/powerapps/developer/model-driven-apps/create-dashboard).
+For more information, see [Customize entity forms](/powerapps/developer/model-driven-apps/customize-entity-forms)and [Create a Dashboard](/powerapps/developer/model-driven-apps/create-dashboard).

  **Editing saved queries**
  Definitions of views for entities are included in the customizations.xml file and may be manually edited.
 The view editor in the application is the most commonly used tool for this purpose.
 Editing customizations.xml is an alternative method.
-For more information, see [Customize Entity Views in Microsoft Dynamics 365](/powerapps/developer/model-driven-apps/customize-entity-views).
+For more information, see [Customize entity views](/powerapps/developer/model-driven-apps/customize-entity-views).

  **Editing the ISV.config**
  In earlier versions of Dynamics 365 Common Data Service, ISV.Config was the way to add client application extensions as well as some other configuration options.
 For Microsoft Dynamics CRM 2011 and Microsoft Dynamics 365 Online, the Ribbon provides the way to extend the application.
 The only remaining capability left in ISV.Config is to customize the appearance of the Service Calendar.
 For more information, see [Service Calendar Appearance Configuration](/dynamics365/customer-engagement/developer/customize-dev/service-calendar-appearance-configuration)